SymfonyCasts/micro-mapper/README.md

 for that level but `populate()` will *not* be called.
 This results in a "shallow" mapping of the final level object.

-Let's look at a few depth examples using using this code:
+Let's look at a few depth examples using this code:

 ```php
 $dto->dragon = $this->microMapper->map($dragonEntity, DragonApi::class, [